explosion/spacy-transformers/README.md

 spaCy pipeline component to use PyTorch-Transformers models.
 The component assigns the output of the transformer to extension attributes.
-We also calculate an alignment between the word-piece tokens and the spaCy tokenization, so that we can use the last hidden states to set the `doc.tensor` attribute.
-When multiple word-piece tokens align to the same spaCy token, the spaCy token receives the sum of their values.
+We also calculate an alignment between the wordpiece tokens and the spaCy tokenization, so that we can use the last hidden states to set the `doc.tensor` attribute.
+When multiple wordpiece tokens align to the same spaCy token, the spaCy token receives the sum of their values.

 The component is available as `pytt_tok2vec` and registered via an entry point, so it can also be created using